east-sussex-county-council/Escc.ClientDependencyFramework/README.md

 This package adds:

-*  The ability to set the version by adding a `ClientDependencyFramework.Version` setting to the `appSettings` section in `web.config` rather than the Client Dependency Framework's own configuration section.
-This is implemented in [a fork of the original project](https://github.com/east-sussex-county-council/ClientDependency), and means the version can be set using the Microsoft Azure Portal without editing `web.config`.
-*  A new renderer which looks for media queries and outputs a conditional comment targeting Internet Explorer 8 and below.
-This can be paired with [a polyfill script](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK/blob/master/js/media-queries.js) to add media query support in those browsers.
 * Helper classes to read file paths and media queries from `web.config`, enabling them to be reused easily while being maintained in one place.

 	**C#**